cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 OSINT: Open Source INTelligence

-Which is not “open source” like “open source software”, but rather “open” as in freely available.
-Exam Cram calls OSINT “*overtly* gathered intelligence”, which I kind of like.
+Which is not "open source" like "open source software", but rather "open" as in freely available.
+Exam Cram calls OSINT "*overtly* gathered intelligence", which I kind of like.

 Common sources:

 * Vulnerability databases
-* MITRE’s ATT&CK (Tactics, Techniques, and Procedures — a.k.a.
+* MITRE's ATT&CK (Tactics, Techniques, and Procedures - a.k.a.
 TTPs)
 * Dark web
-* Indicators of compromise (a.k.a., IOCs — frequently published by threat intel firms)
+* Indicators of compromise (a.k.a., IOCs - frequently published by threat intel firms)
-* Automated indicator sharing (a.k.a., AIS — a DHS program built on the structured threat information expression — STIX — language and the trusted automated exchange of indicator information — TAXII — protocol)
+* Automated indicator sharing (a.k.a., AIS - a DHS program built on the structured threat information expression - STIX - language and the trusted automated exchange of indicator information - TAXII - protocol)
 * Threat maps (sometimes published by threat intel firms)
 * File/code repos
-* General web information — blog posts, papers, photos, RFCs, etc.
+* General web information - blog posts, papers, photos, RFCs, etc.

 Some specific links: